Saturday, July 17, 2010

 Alexander Campbell on Genesis 1-3

-In Lectures III and IV of Familiar Lectures on the Pentateuch, Alexander Campbell comments on different parts of the first three chapter of Genesis.
+In Lectures III and IV of Familiar Lectures on the Pentateuch, Alexander Campbell comments on different parts of the first three chapters of Genesis.
 Lecture IV is, more specifically, about the first Adam and the last Adam, Jesus Christ.
 Here are some of the highlights:

 Study hard to read well